 And what are these rights?
 The Declaration mentions three: Life, Liberty, and the pursuit of Happiness.
 Obviously, these rights are not untethered from all other considerations.
 Life should not be lived in a way that means death for others.
 Our pursuit of happiness should not make others miserable.
 The Declaration is not calling for anarchy.
 It believes in government—good limited government rightly construed and properly constrained.
 But the rights enumerated here are still surprisingly radical.
 No matter how young, how old, how tiny, how in utero, or how ill, every person deserves a chance at life.
 Every one deserves a chance at self-governing.
 Everyone has the right to pursue his self-interest.
 There’s a reason the Founding Fathers did not wax eloquent about safety and security.
 It’s because they believed freedom and liberty to be better ideals, loftier goals, and more conducive to the common good.

 I understand the dangers of an unthinking “God and country” mentality, let alone a gospel-less civil religion.
 But I also think love of country—like love of family or love of work—is a proximate good.
 Patriotism is not beneath the Christian, even for citizens of a superpower.

-So on this Independence Day I’m thankful most of all for the cross of Christ and the freedom we have from the world, the flesh, and the devil.
+So on this Independence Day I’m thankful most of all for the cross of Christ and the freedom we have from the world, the flesh, and the Devil.
 But I’m also thankful for the United States and the freedoms we enjoy.
-I’m thankful for the big drops of biblical truth which seeped into the blood stream of Thomas Jefferson.
+I’m thankful for the drops of biblical truth that seeped into the blood stream of Thomas Jefferson.
 I’m thankful for our imperfect ideals.
 I’m thankful for God-given rights and hard-fought liberty.
 I’m thankful for the idea of America.